 REDMOND recently sent me their Multicooker RMC-M4502 to try out.
 I don’t often accept gadgets to try, but I was intrigued by just what such a bit of kit could do.
 And it can do a lot!
 It can bake, steam, fry, boil, stew, ‘slow’ cook… all made easy through 35 preset functions.

 It takes a little while to figure out which buttons to use, but the instruction manual makes it pretty clear, though has rather small writing, and after using it once or twice it all became more obvious.
-It comes with a recipe book with an impressive 100 recipes, but for my first trial of it I went for a version of Katie at Feeding Boys and a Firefighter’s veggie meatball and chickpea stew.
-It was so easy: chop veg, place into machine, turn on.
+The multicooker comes with a recipe book with an impressive 100 recipes, but for my first trial of it I went for a version of Katie at Feeding Boys and a Firefighter’s veggie meatball and chickpea stew.
+Making it was so easy: chop veg, place into machine, turn on.
 Seriously that easy.
 And delicious.

 This would have been perfect when I was living on the boat.
 It’s small but takes the place of other gadgets like a breadmaker, slow cooker, pressure cooker etc… We’ve just bought a new house that needs a complete kitchen refit – I’m sure I’ll be using it plenty during that time.

-Disclosure: I was sent the multicooker by REDMOND to try and they paid me to create a recipe using it.
+Disclosure: I was sent the multicooker by REDMOND to try and they paid me to create this carrot cake oatmeal recipe using it.
 I was not required to write a positive review and all opinions expressed are my own.